toughen

 覚え方のコツ Memory Tip

-Build toughen from tough + -en, meaning make tough.
-It describes making someone or something better able to resist pressure, pain, or difficulty.
-Useful patterns include toughen up, toughen the body, and toughen the skin.
+Build it from `tough + -en`, meaning "make tough."
+It suggests making someone or something more able to resist pressure, pain, or difficulty.
+Remember common forms like `toughen up`, `toughen the body`, or `toughen the skin`.

 例文